When your air conditioner stops working, it can cause stress. But it might be something as simple as a blown fuse or tripped circuit breaker.

 Many problems with your air conditioner require a professional technician to repair.
 Sometimes, a homeowner can fix simple AC problems with a bit of troubleshooting.

 The following troubleshooting guide should help you with these problems.
 We hope it enables you to address four of the most common issues you may encounter.

 Poor maintenance is the most common problem with air conditioners.
 Set up an annual maintenance plan for your HVAC systems to avoid future issues.
 For maintenance program pricing details, please visit https://airconditioningtucson.com.
 You can also call us at (520) 867-9861.

 1. Your AC Won’t Turn On.

 Your first step is quite simple.
-Lower your thermostat 5 to 10 degrees.
+Lower your thermostat by 5 to 10 degrees.
 See if that fixes your problem.
-Check if your thermostat is set to the cool setting.
+Check if your thermostat is set to a cool setting.
 Our Maintenance Manager points out that many thermostats are tricky.
 Homeowners can save themselves time and money by reading the manual.

 2. Your Air Conditioner Is Not Blowing Cold Air.

 What if your AC turns on when the thermostat is set correctly, but your system is not cooling?
 In that case, you may have a dirty or blocked air condenser.
-For this issue, check the outside unit and clean around it.
+For this issue, check the outside unit and clean it.
 Remove any debris or weeds that may block air circulation.

 Next, check your filter.
 Make sure that it is clean.
 We often find the filter is dirty.
 When the filter restricts airflow to the coil, the evaporator coil can freeze.
 You may need to change your filter often for those with pets or people running the AC at low temperatures.
 To check the filter, pull it out, and see if you can see thru it.